How The Physical Symptoms of These Chronic Conditions Are Created

 Digestive Problems, e.g., Irritable Bowel Syndrome (IBS)

 The digestive system has its own nervous system, sometimes called the “small brain.”
-It becomes stimulated by the brain via the autonomic nervous system during stress, and this causes problems in the gut, and may tense muscles and generally over-stimulate the gut.
+It becomes stimulated by the brain via the autonomic nervous system during stress, and this causes problems in the gut, and may tense muscles and generally over-stimulate the gut, as well as changing the balance of bacteria..

 Also, when the “fight or flight” response is initiated by the sympathetic nervous system, adrenaline and noradrenaline direct the bodily energies and resources to the organs which are involved in fighting or fleeing.
 These are the muscles, so that they can respond quickly, and the brain, so that the mind can think quickly and concentrate on the source of the danger.
 Therefore, all other non-essential bodily functions are switched off, such as the digestive system.

 This means that food regularly passes through the gut but is not digested correctly, giving the symptoms of IBS.
 Furthermore, all muscles in the body are tensed, potentially including the muscles within the small and large intestines.
 The colon normally moves food by moderate contractions or spasms.
-Muscle tension upsets these rhythms, giving either too many or too few contractions, leading to either diarrhea or constipation, or both.
+Muscle tension upsets these rhythms, giving either too many or too few contractions, leading to either diarrhea or constipation, or both, as well as a disturbed gut biome.

 The gut can become highly sensitized to toxic elements in the diet, or at least foods which may now be perceived as toxic.
 The body is now in a very sensitized state, and therefore will over-protect itself to survive.
 Oxidative stress may cause “gut leakage,” triggering sensitivity reactions.